jjelosua/presentations/README.md

 ## Presentations

-We are using the gh-pages branch to serve the presentations for more details on the included presentations
+We are using the gh-pages branch to serve the presentations

 ### 2015
 * [Regular expressions for the JPD2015 conference][jpd2015]